25-1-Great Vocals

 Writer/Composer: John Lennon / Paul McCartney) (1969)

 The Beatles, like it or not, changed music forever with their songwriting abilities, their sense of melody (even with their silly-fun songs) and their astonishing vocal harmonies.
-Their songbook output in only a little over 7 years together produced an astonishing 188 originals songs and 25 covers.
+Their songbook output in only a little over 8 years together produced an astonishing 188 originals songs and 25 covers.
 This selection is an example of their complex melodies, seemingly three songs in one.
-McCartney’s singing taxes his vocal strength, George Martin’s production is spot on, a great example of how the “British invasion” basically influenced and saved Rock and Roll, opening doors to countless other Rock groups.
-It cannot be denied, they changed the musical landscape more than anyone since Elvis Presley…Wow!…Incredible!
+McCartney’s singing taxes his vocal strength, George Martin’s production is spot on, giving music lovers a great example of how the “British invasion” basically influenced and saved Rock and Roll and jump-started Pop, opening doors to countless other Rock / Pop groups.
+It cannot be denied; they changed the musical landscape more than anyone since Elvis Presley…Wow!…Incredible, and Astounding!

 15. A CHANGE IS GONNA COME (1963)